 Awe Inspiring Home in West Glacier – The Glacier House

 Not the cheapest, but absolutely stunning, this amazing home is the perfect place to stay in Glacier National park if you just want to get away, relax and explore the area.
-The massive house sleeps 6 people, so you can bring your freinds and family along as well.
+The massive house sleeps 6 people, so you can bring your friends and family along as well.
 From a fully equipped kitchen to an outdoor BBQ, there’s nothing this home can’t offer.

 Fully Serviced Campsite Near West Glacier – Under Canvas Glacier